-When on project work or on standby and not assigned to an incident, time will be legibly recorded on a CTR and verified and approved by a State representative supervising the work.
+4.8.4 CTR Process on Project Work or Standby.
+When the Crew is on project work or on standby and not assigned to an incident, time will be legibly recorded on a CTR and verified and approved by the State representative supervising the work.